Certora/Documentation/docs/prover/techniques/index.md

 =================================

 In this chapter, we describe some of the techniques used inside the Certora Prover.
-While this knowledge not essential for using the prover, it can sometimes be helpful when the prover does not behave as expected, for instance in case of a prover timeout.
+While this knowledge not essential for using the Prover, it can sometimes be helpful when the Prover does not behave as expected, for instance in case of a timeout.

 (control-flow-splitting)=
 # Control flow splitting